-Ra Ma Da Sa, Sa Say So Hung is the mantra for the sacred healing meditation first taught in the Summer of 1973 by Yogi Bhajan.
+Ra Ma Da Sa, Sa Say So Hung is the mantra for the sacred healing meditation.
 This healing meditation is used to pray for healing energy for our friends, family, and ourselves.

 “For healing at a distance, this is the mantra.
 It cuts across time and space so you can send healing energy to someone thousands of miles away as easily as you can send it to someone across the room.” -Shakti Parwha Kaur